ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 I provide you an introduction to what I feel is the best way to see the future.
 It is to experience and create it using your unique knowledge, experience and strengths.
 It is not enough to build something, it is to build it knowing you existed and particpiated in it.

+My goal for this book is for you to develop a concrete set of mental models to take your early stage idea, validate if it's viable and develop steps to implement it.

 But first we need to start with definitions:

 ## Startups